 To an admiring bog!

 Great!
 Our code read in and printed out the content of the file.
-We’ve got a few flaws though: the main function has multiple responsibilities, and we’re not handling errors as well as we could be.
+We’ve got a few flaws though.
+The main function has multiple responsibilities; generally functions are clearer and easier to maintain if each function is responsible for only one idea.
+The other problem is that we’re not handling errors as well as we could be.
 While our program is still small, these flaws aren’t a big problem, but as our program grows, it will be harder to fix them cleanly.
 It’s good practice to begin refactoring early on when developing a program, as it’s much easier to refactor smaller amounts of code, so we’ll do that now.

 Refactoring to Improve Modularity and Error Handling